Volunteer

 Each year thousands of volunteers join us in caring for all the special places you love.

-We care for around 780 miles of coastline, which provides havens for wildlife as well as beautiful beaches for everyone to enjoy.
-The unusual items found around the country show the sheer scale of the problem and we need your help to clear up the rubbish that washes up on our shores.
+We care for around 780 miles of coastline, which provides havens for wildlife as well as beaches for everyone to enjoy.
+However, rubbish often washes up on our shores.
+The unusual items found around the country show the sheer scale of the problem but taking part in a beach clean, either in a group or by yourself, can help.

-We run events up and down the country throughout the year.
-If you'd like to lend a hand to keep these places special, why not join in with one of our regular beach cleans?
-Search for volunteering opportunities at a beach near you
+There are volunteer beach cleaning events around the country throughout the year.
+If you'd like to lend a hand to keep these places special, why not join in?

 Cleaning up our coastline has never been more important.
-Our list of the top 20 most unusual things found on the beaches we care for shows the scope of the challenge, with rubbish coming from as far afield as Canada, Saudi Arabia and the Caribbean.
+The list of the most unusual things found on the beaches we care for shows the scope of the challenge, with rubbish coming from as far afield as Canada, Saudi Arabia and the Caribbean.

 Some of the items discovered are decades old, including a ‘Claws’ crisp packet from 1976 and a bottle of rum from post-Prohibition America, both found at Formby near Liverpool.